pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 [3]: https://theorycircuit.com/servo-motor-driver-circuit/
 [4]: https://os.mbed.com/platforms/ST-Nucleo-F446RE/

+## Practical Tips
+- Remember that each servo must undergo a calibration process to oparate properly, calibrated values not only vary depending on the servo model but may also vary between individual servo units of the same model

 ## Servo driver
-Servo driver is made to control the analog servos by setting the position from range 0 to 1.
-It also has the ability to control the speed of movement so that so-called "smooth movements" can be made.
-### Fisrt steps
+The ``servo`` driver is designed for managing analog servos, determining their position within a range of 0 to 1.
+Additionally, it can regulate the speed and acceleration of movement, enabling the creation of seamless and smooth motions.

-First step to use the servo driver is to create in the main file the servo object and define the pins that will be assigned to the object.
-Analog servos are assigned to PES board pins D0 to D3.
+To start using the ``servo`` driver, the initial step in the ``main`` file is to create the servo object and specify the pins to which the object will be assigned.
+### Connection to the PES-board
+For the PES-board, analog servos are associated with specific ports, outlined as follows:
 ```
 // PES-Board Pin Names
 #define PB_D0 PB_2